Member Login | Sign Up

 Delays

-Whether it’s rain or lack of daylight, as in the longest match ever at Wimbledon, delays can impact how long it takes to complete a match.
+Whether it’s rain or lack of daylight, as in the infamous match at Wimbledon, delays can impact how long it takes to complete a match.
 Although delays don’t affect the total match duration, they can make it seem like some matches take longer than they are.

 Wrapping Up